Owen Miller Player Props: Brewers vs. Braves

 Owen Miller At The Plate

-- Miller has reached base via a hit in 51 games this season (of 78 played), and had multiple hits in 17 of those games.
+- Miller has picked up a hit in 65.4% of his 78 games this season, with at least two hits in 21.8% of those games.

-- In 28.2% of his games this season, Miller has had at least one RBI.
-He's picked up more than one in 5.1%.

-- He has scored a run in 24 games this year, with multiple runs four times.
+- He has scored a run in 24 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.